-If you have a 25 year home loan, a one-off $2,000 lump sum repayment on a $300,000 loan at 5.19%pa could save you over $4,000 in interest over the life of your loan (without including any costs that may be incurred for lump-sum payments) and would end your loan term three months earlier1.
+A one-time $2,000 lump-sum payment on a $300,000 loan at 5.19 percent pa might save you nearly $4,000 in interest over the life of your loan (without accounting for any fees associated with lump-sum payments) and bring your loan term to an end three months sooner1.

 Pay off your credit card.

-The average Australian credit card debt is $4,700^.
-If you are aiming to pay down your credit card balance, put your refund onto your credit card.
-If you have a credit card debt of $4,700, you could save over $2500 in interest, and you’ll wipe your credit card debt 14 years sooner than if you were making the minimum repayment2.
+The average credit card debt in Australia is $4,700.
+Put your return on your credit card if you want to pay off your credit card debt.
+If you had a $4,700 credit card debt, you could save almost $2500 in interest and pay off your debt 14 years faster than if you only made the minimum payments.

-If you consider stashing your tax refund in high-interest savings accounts like our Online Saver, your annual tax refund could grow to over $26,000 in just ten years if you chose to save your $2,000 refund each year3.
-That could buy you a new car, a great overseas holiday or help with your home renovations!
+If you choose to save your $2,000 tax return each year in high-interest savings accounts like our Online Saver, your yearly tax refund could grow to more than $26,000 in only 10 years3.
+That money may go towards a new automobile, a fantastic abroad vacation, or home improvements!

 Go shopping and find some bargains.

-Let’s be honest; using your tax refund for a little splurge is a great way to reward yourself for all your hard work throughout the year.
-Remember to shop around to get the best price on whatever you are planning to buy.
+Let’s face it: spending your tax refund to treat yourself for all your hard work throughout the year is a terrific way to thank yourself.
+Remember to look around for the greatest deal on whatever you want to purchase.

-- Support your local businesses – local stores are often very competitive with price, and you have the benefit of being able to see and feel the item you’re buying.
-Plus you get hands-on, personalised service and advice.
+- Support your local companies – local retailers are frequently price competitive, plus you have the advantage of being able to see and feel the thing you’re purchasing.
+You’ll also get personalized care and guidance.

-- Shopping online with your Heritage Visa debit or credit card comes with its benefits, in that you can often get a lower price, and your location does not restrict you.
-It’s a great way to shop in London, New York and Paris, without paying the airfare!
+- Shopping online with your Heritage Visa debit or credit card has various advantages, such as reduced prices and no restrictions based on your region.
+It’s a fantastic way to shop in London, New York, and Paris without having to pay for flights!

 Lodge online for free with myTax

-Lodging online with myTax is easy.
-Most information from employers, banks, government agencies and health funds will be pre-filled into your myTax by mid-August.
-You have to check the information, enter any deductions you have, and submit.
-MyTax will then calculate your tax for you.
+MyTax makes online lodging simple.
+By mid-August, the majority of information from companies, banks, government agencies, and health funds will be pre-filled into your myTax.
+Check the information, make any necessary adjustments, and submit.
+After that, MyTax will compute your tax for you.

 Declare all your income

-Common types of income that must be declared includes:
+The following are examples of income that must be declared:

-- investment income (including interest, dividends, rent and capital gains)
+- revenue from investments (including interest, dividends, rent and capital gains)

-- income from the sharing economy (for example Uber or Airbnb)
+- revenue generated by the sharing economy (for example Uber or Airbnb)

 Claim your tax deductions

-- you must have spent the money yourself and not been reimbursed
+- must have paid for them yourself and not been reimbursed;